 For a positive outcome to a Phoenix wrongful death claim, the claimant and their attorney must prove that someone else was liable for the accident.

 To prove liability, you must show:

 In the legal arena, damages refer to a payment made in compensation for harm.
-Phoenix wrongful death claimants can seek two types of compensation: economic and non-economic damages.
+Phoenix’s wrongful death law enables the surviving spouse or other members of the family to seek two types of compensation in the event of wrongful death—economic and non-economic damages.